This post shows students and new users how to change user’s display language preferences in Windows 11.

 If you want to install keyboard settings for your preferred Language, click the language option highlighted in the image below.

-If Windows can’t automatically install the language packs you selected, you will have to manually download and install them in Windows.
+If Windows can’t automatically install the language packs you selected, you must manually download and install them in Windows.

-There are some folders in your home folder for things like music, pictures, and documents.
-These folders use standard names according to your Language.
-When you log back in, these folders will be renamed to the standard names for your selected Language.
+Some folders are in your home folder for music, pictures, and documents.
+These folders use common names according to your Language.
+When you log back in, these folders will be renamed to the common names for your selected Language.

 This post showed you how to change Windows 11 display language.
 If you find any error above, please use the comment form below to report.